How to cross stitch on clothes and tote bags

 cross stitch on tote bag step 4

-Special occasions are popular reasons to cross stitch something extra special.
+Special occasions are the perfect excuse to cross stitch something extra special.
 Have a go at adding one of these free wedding cross stitch patterns to cotton napkin corners for wedding table favours.

 Get the wedding cross stitch pattern